 3. Gain an In-Depth Experience of Your SaaS

-4. Leverage Your CRM
+4. Leverage Your Sales CRM

 A customer relationship management (CRM) software isn’t just a place to house customer information.
 It can also become a place where you optimize your responsiveness and the quality of your customer service.
 Keep detailed notes as your team manages leads and tracks interactions throughout the sales pipeline.
 Even sales interactions and cycles that end in a ‘no’ the first, second, or third time could turn into a yes down the road.
 As you navigate those rejections and nurture those relationships, having an organized system for your client information will be invaluable.